scummvm/scummvm/doc/docportal/use_scummvm/install_computer.rst

 =====================================
-Installing ScummVM on a computer
+Installing ScummVM
 =====================================

+This page explains how to install ScummVM on a computer.
+For all other platforms, see the relevant :ref:`platform guide <platformspecific>`.

 .. tabbed:: Windows

-    There are two ways to install ScummVM on a computer running Windows; download and use the installer, or install manually.
+    There are two ways to install ScummVM on Windows: use the installer, or install manually.

     .. dropdown:: Installing ScummVM using the installer
         :open: